-In essence, Vipassanateaches us nothing.
+In essence, Vipassana teaches us nothing.
 Instead it helps us observe reality as it is without the chatter of the wandering mind.
-It’s as if we’re watching a movie of our life (mind and body) and we’re also in the theater watching it (observer) all take place.
+It’s as if we’re watching a movie of our life while also observing yourself in the movie theater.

 Why a 10 day course?

 How many times in your life have you observed the self?
 I’m guessing not that often.
-The proprietors of this course created an environment where all distractions are taken away, so as students we could learn more about the nature of the mind and body.
+The proprietors of this course created an environment where all distractions are taken away so as students, we can learn more about the nature of the mind and body.

 Our mind is constantly playing a game of thoughts.
 We think about the future and past way more than we need to.
 I’m in no way nullifying the need to set goals and plan for the future (careers, pay bills, raise children, take trips), but these actions need only a little attention.
 Memory is also useful, but when thinking of negative past woes, it’s pointless.
 The majority of our time is spent playing a narrative in our head about what is to come and what has not happened yet.
 Essentially we are walking corpses, void of the simple awareness that is required to be here.

-It’s almost become a clique term to be present.
-I’ve heard many people say “I need to be more present.”
-In reality you cannot be something that is already here.
+It’s almost become cliche to be present.
+I’ve heard many people say, “I need to be more present.”
+In reality, you cannot be something that is already here.
 It’s like saying, “I need to breathe more.”
 You breathe because it just happens.
 The mind has created a mental roadblock for many of us to experience reality as it is.

-In the “real world” we have the illusion of worry and things that we deem important constantly keep our mind occupied thus depleting the energy needed to live life with joy and peace.
+In the real world, we have the illusion of worry and the things that we deem important constantly keep our mind occupied.
+This depletes the energy needed to live life with joy and peace.

-For 10 days my only job was to explore the hidden depths of my own mind and body to see If I could learn something about the self.
-Food was taken care of, amenities were plentiful and none of this cost me a dime.
+For 10 days, my only job was to explore the hidden depths of my own mind and body to see if I could learn something about the self.
+Food was taken care of, amenities were basic, and none of this cost me a dime.